KatePaulauskas/watch-store/README.md

 ![Admin Order Editing](/media/admin-order-editing.jpeg)

-The superuser can create new products, view the list of all the esiting products, edit and filter them:
+The superuser can create new products, view the list of all the exiting products, and edit and filter them:

 ![Admin Product Management](/media/admin-product-management.jpeg)

-The superuser can manage existing categories by clicking on each of then and create new categories:
+The superuser can manage existing categories by clicking on each of them as well as create new categories:

 ![Admin Categories Management](/media/admin-categories-management.jpeg)

 The superuser can edit existing policies and create new policies:
 ![Admin Policies Management](/media/admin-policies-management.jpeg)

-The superuser can manage existing Shipping Method and adjust rates, as well as create mew Shipping Methods with rates:
+The superuser can manage existing Shipping Methods and adjust rates, as well as create new Shipping Methods with rates:

 ![Admin Shipping Methods and Rates Management](/media/admin-shipping-management.jpeg)